Leading on from the Anatomy Season in 2011, Clod Ensemble ran a series of open workshops culminating in a Symposium in Autumn 2012.

-Drawing on Leonardo Da Vinci’s anatomical drawings as inspiration this 90 minute workshop encourages participants to engage with their own anatomy through a series of gentle movement exercises.
+Drawing on Leonardo Da Vinci’s anatomical drawings as inspiration this 90-minute workshop encouraged participants to engage with their own anatomy through a series of gentle movement exercises.

 Led by Associate Artist Leon Baugh and Suzy Willson, Artistic Director of Clod Ensemble.

-Enjoy the Leonardo Da Vinci: Anatomist exhibition after the crowds have gone home, letting yourself ‘be moved’ by his anatomical studies.
-In this short course participants had the opportunity to discover the artist's notes and drawings through a series of structured movement and performance exercises which take place in the gallery.
+This allowed audiences to enjoy the Leonardo Da Vinci: Anatomist exhibition after the crowds had gone home, letting themselves ‘be moved’ by his anatomical studies.
+In this short course, participants had the opportunity to discover the artist’s notes and drawings through a series of structured movement and performance exercises that took place in the gallery.

-Clod Ensemble will also be hosting a Performing Medicine Symposium in the Autumn exploring some of the current thinking in the area of arts in medical training.
+Clod Ensemble also hosted a Performing Medicine Symposium in the Autumn exploring some of the current thinking in the area of arts in medical training.

 clodensemble.com Twitter: @clodensemble